MySQL backup with Percona Monitoring and Management (PMM) seems useful

 It can manage not only MySQL but also PostgreSQL and MongoDB.

-officialDemo pageYou can touch and experience what kind of management tool it is.
+officialDemo pageYou can try out and experience what kind of management tool it is.

 As of February 2023, the latest release is 2.34.0.